 Best baby glider swing

 Graco DreamGlider Gliding Swing and Sleeper

-- Swing seat recLines with an Easy motion giving you flexibility to provide Your baby a safe, Soothing spot to rest
+- Swing seat doubles as a rocker giving you flexibility to provide your baby a safe, soothing spot to play

-- Easy one hand recline lever allows you to lower the seat without having to move Your resting baby
+- Easy one-hand recline lever allows you to lower the seat into a rocker without having to move your baby

 - 5 different models